IoT Products Are Innovating the Medical Industry and Making Connections with LoRa

 In order to be a complete IoT system, a front end was developed in the form of a web application.
 The web application allowed end users to access data collected by the Cyton Biosensing Board and displayed it in the form of graphs and events.

 The web application contains two major components; the front end and back end.
-The front end of the web application provides users with web pages to see and interact with, i.e graphs, events, and alerts allowing the user to get real time feedback of their patients.
+The front end of the web application provides users with web pages to see and interact with, i.e graphs, events, and alerts allowing the user to get real-time feedback from their patients.
 The backend of the web application provides interaction and storage capabilities with the IoT system; it is responsible for:

 - logging data